wozniak2/MobilityPatterns/README.md

 ## Commuting Efficiency and Spatial Inequalities in European Cities: An Open-Data Framework for Evaluating Sustainable Mobility

+## About this repository

+This repository contains the data processing and analysis pipeline for a study of public transport (PT) accessibility deficits in the Poznań metropolitan area, Poland.
+The project compares PT and car travel times across the region to identify where public transport is competitive with private car travel, where it lags significantly, and which areas should be prioritized for PT investment.

+The core workflow combines:

+- **Workplace surfaces** derived from BDOT10k topographic data and CEIDG business registry records, used to estimate the spatial distribution of employment.
+- **Working-age population** distributed across a fine-grained spatial grid (120 m resolution).
+- **Multimodal routing** via [r5r](https://github.com/ipeaGIT/r5r), run in batch across municipalities in the Poznań metropolitan area, to generate comparable PT and car itineraries for origin–destination pairs.
+- **Travel time ratio analysis**, weighting itinerary-level PT/car comparisons by population and workplace counts to identify areas of PT competitiveness versus deficit.
+- **Spatial classification and clustering** (e.g. LISA) to characterize the spatial structure of PT deficits and to support a multi-dimensional PT investment priority typology.

+The output of this pipeline supports a manuscript analyzing modal gaps and PT accessibility deficits in the Poznań metropolitan area, intended for transport geography and spatial information science audiences.

+### Repository structure

+Numbered R scripts (`1_...` through `10_...`) form the main pipeline, run roughly in sequence — see [Workflow](#workflow) below for details on each stage and its dependencies.

 ## Workflow

 The scripts are numbered in execution order and form a single end-to-end